-During the year ended March 31, 2013, the company was awarded the Global Trader Programme ("GTP") status by International Enterprise Singapore ("IE Singapore") for a period of 4 years 5 months, effective from November 1, 2012.
+During the year ended March 31, 2013, the company was awarded the Global Trader Programme ("GTP") status by International Enterprise Singapore ("IE Singapore") for a period of 4 years 5 months, effective from November 1, 2012 and ending on March 31, 2017.
 Under the GTP status, the company enjoys a concessionary tax rate of 10% for profits derived from qualifying activities.
 Profits from non-qualifying sources, if any, are taxed at 17%.